kirs/dry-params/README.md

 # Dry::Params

-`Dry::Params` brings all features of [`Dry::Validation`](https://github.com/dryrb/dry-validation)
+`Dry::Params` brings all features of [`dry-validation`](https://github.com/dryrb/dry-validation)
-into your Rails controller and provides an API to validate request params with `Dry::Validation`
+into your Rails controller and provides an API to validate request parameters with `Dry::Validation`

 [Read more about *why* dry-validation is better then Rails Strong Params](http://solnic.eu/2015/12/07/introducing-dry-validation.html)